MSGNav: Unleashing the Power of Multi-modal 3D Scene Graph for Zero-Shot Embodied Navigation: Introduction

 Additionally, we realize that the \textit{last‑mile} problem in navigation tasks — knowing the target’s location is not equivalent to determining a suitable navigation pose\footnote{\textit{Cannot see the wood for the trees}.
 Being too close or occluded prevents a clear observation of the target, which is not a good viewpoint.}.
 Existing zero-shot embodied navigation methods usually stop before that final step.
 As shown in Fig. \ref{intro}(b), the existing 3D-Mem method \cite{3dmem} successfully approaches the target but still fails in many navigation tasks due to unacceptable viewpoints (distances ranging from 0.25 m to 1.0 m).
 To address this issue, we introduce a visibility‑based viewpoint decision module in our \texttt{MSGNav}.

-As shown in Fig. \ref{intro}(c), \texttt{MSGNav} significantly outperforms state-of-the-art RL‑based and zero-shot methods on the Val‑Unseen set of challenging embodied navigation GOAT‑Bench \cite{goatbench} and HM3D-OVON \cite{ovon}, demonstrating consistent and substantial gains in zero‑shot embodied navigation.
-Our contributions can be summarized as follows: \begin{itemize} \item \textbf{M3DSG}: We propose a multi-modal 3D scene graph that incorporates visual information, overcoming pure-text limitations and enhancing open-vocabulary scene representation for embodied navigation. \item \textbf{Last-Mile}: We identify the last-mile problem and propose a visibility‑based viewpoint decision module to address it. \item \textbf{MSGNav}: We develop a zero-shot embodied navigation system built on M3DSG, enabling active exploration and achieving state-of-the-art performance on the GOAT-Bench and HM3D-OVON embodied navigation datasets.
+As shown in Fig. \ref{intro}(c), \texttt{MSGNav} significantly outperforms state-of-the-art RL‑based and zero-shot methods on the challenging embodied navigation GOAT‑Bench \cite{goatbench}, demonstrating consistent and substantial gains in zero‑shot challenging embodied navigation.
+Our contributions can be summarized as follows: \begin{itemize} \item \textbf{M3DSG}: We propose a multi-modal 3D scene graph that incorporates visual information, overcoming pure-text limitations and enhancing open-vocabulary scene representation for embodied navigation. \item \textbf{Last-Mile}: We identify the last-mile problem and propose a visibility‑based viewpoint decision module to address it. \item \textbf{MSGNav}: We develop a zero-shot embodied navigation system built on M3DSG, enabling active exploration and achieving state-of-the-art performance on the GOAT-Bench and HM3D-ObjNav embodied navigation datasets.

 \end{itemize}